gliedgroup/template/README.md

 Usage:

-While Starting a new project, first create a new repo at https://github.com/gliedgroup.
+While starting a new project, first create a new repo at https://github.com/gliedgroup.
 Let's assume you created a repo at  `gliedgroup/NEW_REPO`.

 On you local machine, clone this template repo in your preferred destination.